 The info on this page and the attached PDF does not override any NCHSA form or document regarding fee, rules, start times, etc. Please refer to the Race Day Forms page for any fees or other official NCHSA info.

 Welcome to the NCHSA (courtesy of long time racer Neal Hamilton)

-Sign-up process – NCHSA Membership: After you decided what class to run, you must sign up for an annual membership in the NCHSA to collect year-end points or run any “C” class.
+Sign-up process – NCHSA Membership: Visit the Class Information page to decide what class to run.
+If you are new to woods racing you most likely will want to run a "C" class at 3p on Race Day.
+Big Bike riders must sign up for a NCHSA membership to collect year-end points or run any “C” class.

 Sign-up process – Race Day: AMA membership is NOT required for race day sign-up.
 Signup will be located at the large white trailer with the USA Flag flying nearby.
-All needed forms are located on the table at signup.
+All needed forms are located on the Race Day Forms page and on the table at signup.
 If you are not sure what class to run, just ask the ladies at signup.

 First, let me tell you two truths about your first race, unless you are some prodigy or big-time sandbagger, number one you will be nervous, and second you will be lucky not to come in last in your class.
 The best “Newbie” advice is to team up with someone who has been doing this a year or two, but if that isn’t possible maybe reading below might help.

 Pre Race Bike Prep: Just about any trail capable bike will get you through a NCHSA race.
 What bike to ride is really your choice, all the modern bikes are very good and will do the job.
 However, to be competitive you need to make sure whatever bike you choose is properly prepared:

 · Install a good set of barkbusters, NCHSA trails are cut a bit narrower than most race series, so you will quickly find out why you need them.